CEG4110-Team-Jacob/Project/Deliverables/SoftwareDevelopmentPlan.md

 - 3/5: Changed the deadline for MVP and added final Requirements and Design.
 - 3/19 Added an A.I. policy due to it being used.
 - 3/26: Added Presentation Slides to the Milestones.
+- 3/29: Pushed Back Deadline for MVP due to creating UIs and to give a weekend to finish up most of the remaining requirements.

 ## Milestones